hdang03166/hdang03166/README.md

 Entry-Level Data Analyst | Google-Certified | Operations & Sales Experience

-- Over a decade of experience in manufacturing and retail operations.
+- Over a decade of combined experience in operations and sales, now transitioning into data analytics with a passion for continous learning in the data space.

-- Passionately curious about the data space and it's potential to evolve and drive smarter business decisions.
+- Curious about the data space and it's potential to evolve and deliver actionable insights to businesses.

-- Continuously leveling up my analytics skills through coursework, hands-on projects, and tools, such as Excel, SQL, Python, Tableau, and Power BI, to become the best version of myself.
+- Continuously deepening my analytics skills through coursework, hands-on projects, and business intelligence tools, such as Tableau and Power BI, to become a well-rounded analyst.

 - Let's connect on Linkedin:  [LinkedIn](https://www.linkedin.com/in/hai-dang316).